nokola/fp-guide/How to write a good tutorial for Fantasia Painter.md

 #### Be consistent

-Use consistent pronouns in  your writing.
-If you use 'you' -  *Next, you will select the Fairy Lights brush* - then keep using 'you', 'your', 'you're', etc, throughout the tutorial, so you don't confuse the reader.
+Use the 'you' pronoun in your writing. *Next, you will select the Fairy Lights brush.* Keep using 'you', 'your', 'you're', etc, throughout the tutorial, so you don't confuse the reader.
 Continue calling an effect or tool by the same name throughout, don't shorten or abbreviate it.

 #### Be concise